PatrickHeaney/dynamous_ai_tutor/_Learning/01_increment/1_backlog/interation_plan0101.md

 # Increment 1: Core Conversation Loop
 ## Coding Agent: Gemini 2.5 Pro

-## Setup the system prompt for the AI Coding Agent
+## Setup/Confirm the system prompt for the AI Coding Agent
 see examples/ai-agent-mastery/GOLDEN_RULES.md.
 (For me this was creating a GEMINI.md file with the content of the golden rules.
 I just added "Use uv to install, manage dependencies, and run the application.")

 ## Create a New Branch